sketchplugins/plugin-directory/README.md

 - [7 Columns Calendar Creator](https://lstore.graphics/plugins/calendar/), by lstore.graphics: An easy-to-use plugin that allows you to generate a 7 Columns Calendar for any month
 - [Abstract](https://www.goabstract.com/), by Abstract: Abstract is a file management and version control tool for Sketch files
 - [Ace Jump](https://github.com/turbobabr/sketch-ace-jump), by Andrey Shakhmin: Quickly focus on various inspector's fields like font size, font weight and text/fill color using shortcuts.
+- [adjustToFit](https://github.com/andyault/sketch-adjusttofit), by andyault: A quick Sketch plugin to resize text layers, groups, and artboards to fit their content.
+Also supports nested resizing.
 - [AEFlowchart](https://github.com/tadija/aeflowchart), by Marko Tadić: Flowchart diagram plugin for Bohemian Coding Sketch app.
 - [AEIconizer](https://github.com/tadija/aeiconizer), by Marko Tadić: iOS icon generator plugin for Bohemian Coding Sketch app.
 - [Alembic](https://alembicforsketch.com), by Awkward: A Sketch plugin to extract a color palette from any layer that contains bitmap data.